sohamkamani/sohamkamani.github.io/_posts/2016-05-06-using-oops-in-browser.md

 ## The modified list items

-We will now create two different types of list items, which all inheirt their properties from the parent `ListItem`
+We will now create two different types of list items, which all inherit their properties from the parent `ListItem`

 ```js
 const CompletedListItem = (text) => {